 MINI DOG BISCUITS

-For anyone wondering exactly how much a carnivore their dog is, you will readily read on dog food sites that they are not an obligate carnivore.
+For anyone wondering exactly how much a carnivore their dog is, you will readily read on dog food sites that they are not an obligate carnivores.
 They are apparently not 'obliged' to eat meat.
 This statement is used to enable them to feed dogs as little meat as possible (to maintain their profits) It is NOT to give your dogs the best food as they pretend to do.

 For years this has been to the extreme detriment of dogs worldwide, and its only getting worse.
-Instead grain based dog food companies misleadingly call dogs facultative carnivores or scavengers and use this to feed your dog mostly cereal!
+Instead, grain-based dog food companies misleadingly call dogs facultative carnivores or scavengers and use this to feed your dog mostly cereal!

 We know the dogs are carnivores because science experts, not connected with dog food companies continue to implore people to feed their dogs more meat - we quote them below.

 If you are wondering how health conscious most pet food companies are, then consider they also don't provide 100% meat to cats (true obligate carnivores).
 If they feed cats inappropriate food, it gives them license to feed your dogs anything.
-And that typically means the bare minimum protein that affco labels require.
+And that typically means the bare minimum protein that AAFCO labels require.

-Note affco do not specify a SOURCE of that protein - hence why dog "food" companies can give you NON species appropriate, non bio available foods.
+Note affco do not specify a SOURCE of that protein - hence why "dog food" companies can give you NON species appropriate, non bioavailable foods.
 As we have seen from our recent blog articles, the meat amount in dog food is often as low as 20% meat in commercial "dog food" not the 90% it should be.